-The National Museums of Kenya in realizing the unique cultures in this region and following its mandate to preserve and promote Kenya’s rich cultural and natural heritage, presents you with rich heritage of the eight communities living around Lake Turkana.
+The National Museums of Kenya in realizing the unique cultures in this region and following its mandate to preserve and promote Kenya’s rich cultural and natural heritage decided to set up a Museum in the area.

 Loiyangalani is a small town located on the southeastern coast of the lake.
 The name Loiyangalani, means “a place of many trees” in the native Samburu Language and is also home to the El Molos, an almost extinct community.

 The town was formed from a freshwater spring and can be termed as an Oasis in the desert.
 It is fast becoming a tourist attraction due to the unique desert environment coupled with the rich cultural lifestyle of the peoples of Lake Turkana.
 Some of the amenities in the town include:

 an airstrip, post office, fishing station, campsites and lodges.